firemodels/bot/Cfastbot/README.md

     * LaTeX (TeX Live distribution), be sure to make this the default LaTeX in the system-wide PATH
     * Matlab (test the command `matlab`)

-3. Firebot uses email notifications for build status updates.
+3. CFASTbot uses email notifications for build status updates.
 Ensure that outbound emails can be sent using the `mail` command.

 4. Install libraries for Smokeview.
 On CentOS, you can use the following command:
    ```